nus-cs2113-AY2324S2/ip/docs/README.md

 You can add and delete tasks as well as mark or unmark them based on whether they are completed and list all tasks.
 <br> <br>The format is as follows:
-- add 'task'
+- todo/deadline/event 'task'
-- delete 'taskNum'
+- list
 - mark 'taskNum'
 - unmark 'taskNum'
+- delete 'taskNum'
-- list
+- find 'task description'

 ### Saves the task on a txt file